ece1786-2023/PatientPro/README.md

 The script `run_model.py` prompts GPT-4 to extract information from a given EHR to create a corresponding datatable tailored to a specified metric, with options to few-shot the prompt and compute the metric score.

 The script requires the following parameters:
 - `metric`: The desired metric for which the corresponding datatable will be tailored.
-Note that as of 2023-11-20, the only metric available is Centor score.
+As of 2023-12-02, the available metrics are as follows:
+    - `centor`: Centor Score for Strep Pharyngitis.
+Used on patients with recent onsets of acute pharyngitis to estimate probabilitity that it is streptococcal.
+    - `qsofa`: qSOFA (Quick SOFA) Score for Sepsis.
+Identifies high-risk patients for in-hospital mortality from sepsis.
 - `n_shots`: The number of training "shots" (examples) supplied in the context (currently limited to a maximum of 3).
 - `output_mode`: One of 3 output modes:
   - `'d'`: Data -- shows the extracted relevant data only